Analogical Learning for Cross-Scenario Generalization: Framework and Application to Intelligent Localization

 Since $\mathbf{H}_u$ typically is a complex coupling of multipath channel responses\citeup{channel_deduction}, the location-related features it contains, such as amplitude attenuation and transmission angles, are often difficult to explicitly extract.
 Moreover, the unknown scattering environment makes it highly challenging to infer spatial location from these features using traditional signal processing algorithms.
-Therefore, high-precision wireless localization generally requires the empowerment from deep learning techniques.
+Therefore, high-precision wireless localization generally requires the use of DL techniques.
 In cellular networks, some user devices, such as unmanned aerial vehicle and self-driving vehicle, are equipped with high-precision location information acquisition capabilities like real-time kinematic technique.
+Additionally, the locations of many stationary devices, such as internet of thing (IoT) sensors, are accurately known a priori.
 These devices can feed their location information to the BS, which together with the corresponding CSI of the device form CSI-location pairs to build a training dataset of the scenario.
 The construction of such collaborative datasets can provide important support for developing LNNs, and will significantly reduce the reliance of regular user devices on high-precision localization hardware\citeup{cooper_loc}.
 However, there are significant differences among cellular scenarios and the scattering environment within a scenario often changes dynamically.
 Thus, achieving multi-scenario generalization is an urgent and challenging demand for intelligent wireless localization.